siriustrack/meta-ads-mcp/README.md

    - Check that the callback server is running properly (the tool will report this)

 2. When using the command line:
-   - Run with `--force-login` to get a fresh token: `uvx meta-ads-login --app-id YOUR_APP_ID --force-login`
+   - Run with `--force-login` to get a fresh token: `uvx meta-ads-mcp --login --app-id YOUR_APP_ID --force-login`
    - Make sure the terminal has permissions to open a browser window

 3. General authentication troubleshooting: